stasek/fake-rest-server/README.md

 + required_queries - empty default

  # as app
-If you want to use the ru.svnik.tests.server as a stand-alone application, use the app profile.
+If you want to use the server as a stand-alone application, use the app profile.
 ```sh
 gradle app